 Williamson Act.
-As previously indicated in Section 4.2.1.1, the study areas contains four active Williamson Act Contracts.
-These active contracts occur within CSF1(A), CSF1(B), CSF2(A), and CSF2(B); however, petitions for cancellation have been filed for each of these active contracts by the associated landowners.
-Additionally, there are properties surrounding the study areas under active Williamson Act Contracts (see Figure 4.2-1).
+As previously indicated in Section 4.2.1.1, the project study areas contain three active Williamson Act Contracts.
+These active contracts occur within FSF and ISF; however, petitions for cancellation have been filed for each of these active contracts by the associated landowners.
+Additionally, there are properties surrounding the project study areas under active Williamson Act Contracts (see Figure 4.2-1).
 As such, any activities associated with the projects that could create disincentives for adjacent properties to keep renewing their existing contracts would be considered significant.
-However, given that final land uses following the projects would consist of agricultural uses, no new growth pressures are anticipated as a direct consequence of the projects.
+However, given that final land uses following the projects useful lifecycle would consist of agricultural uses, no new growth pressures are anticipated as a direct consequence of the projects.
 For this reason, the indirect impact of the projects on adjacent contracted lands is considered less than significant.

-Additionally, it is important to note that the Imperial County Board of Supervisors recently voted to not renew existing Williamson Act Contracts within the County due to the State's decision to discontinue funding for the program.
-This essentially means that all active contracts within the County will go to nonrenewal status in January 2012.
+The Imperial County Board of Supervisors recently voted to not renew existing Williamson Act Contracts within the County due to the State's decision to discontinue funding for the program.
+This essentially means that all Williamson Act contracts in Imperial County will terminate on or before December 31, 2018.
 Although there remains a possibility that the State' will reinstate funding for Williamson Act subventions, the fact the Board of Supervisors has already voted to discontinue funding for the program brings into question the continuation of the Williamson Act program within Imperial County.
-Although, landowners do have the option to protest the non-renewal, this option only allows them to keep their Williamson Act value until there is less than six years remaining in the nonrenewal phase-out.
+Although, landowners do have the option to protest the non-renewal, this option only allows them to keep their Williamson Act value until there is less than six years remaining in the non-renewal phase-out.
 Beyond four years, current tax incentives would no longer apply.
 Based on these circumstances, each of the active Williamson Act contracts could theoretically be in non-renewal status prior to project approval.

-Nevertheless, the projects would require the cancellation of up to 4 active Williamson Act Contracts and. based on the applied significance criteria, this would be considered a significant impact.
+Nevertheless, the projects would require the cancellation of three active Williamson Act Contracts and, based on the applied significance criteria, this would be considered a significant impact.
 Further, it is important to understand that the cancellation process must be initiated by the properly owner.
-Given that the properties currently under the provision of the Williamson Act would be leased by the applicant and. therefore, the burden of cancellation or non-renewal would be placed on the landowner.
+Given that the properties currently under the provision of the Williamson Act would be leased by the project applicant and, therefore, the burden of cancellation or non-renewal would be placed on the landowner.
 Additionally, per Government Code Section 51282(a), the County Board of Supervisors is required to make certain findings prior to tentative approval for the cancellation of a contract.
 Based on these considerations and the fact that petitions for cancellation have already been filed with the County, the projects' potential conflicts within the provisions of the Williamson Act are considered significant.
-Implementation of Mitigation Measure 4.2-1 and completion of the Williamson Act Cancellation process in accordance with Government Code Section 51282(a) would reduce this impact to a level less than significant.
+Implementation of Mitigation Measure 4.2-1b and completion of the Williamson Act Cancellation process in accordance with Government Code Section 51282(a) would reduce this impact to a level less than significant.